Joel-Haeberli/it-security-docs/docs/themes/PKI.md

 ---

-This topic was already handled in [[208 AC2 TOC - Centralized public-key infrastructures|AC2 TOC - Centralized public-key infrastructures]].
+This topic was already handled in [[Public Key Infrastructure|AC2 - Public Key Infrastructure]].
 This document adds some redundancy but summarizes the talking points discussed in the module SPA.

 ## PKI Componets